-The Payments Association of South Africa (PASA), the interbank transaction infrastructure governing body in South Africa for over 30 years, is being wound down following a formal directive from the South African Reserve Bank (SARB).
+The Payments Association of South Africa (PASA), is being wound down following a formal directive from the South African Reserve Bank (SARB).

 PayInc’s role in South Africa is comparable to Nigeria’s NIBSS, founded in 1993 to operate the country’s central switch and settlement services.